louisc-s/Genetic-Algorithms/README.md

 # Genetic Algorithms
-Code to implement two genetic algortihms for different tasks

 ## Overview

-This project focuses on two genetic algorithms: the first algorithm
-is used to find a target number within a set range of values and the second is used to optimise a set of parameters for the curve of a 5th order polynomial
+This project focuses on implementing two genetic algorithms for two different tasks.
+The first algorithm  is used to find a target number within a set range of values and the second is used to optimise a set of parameters for the curve of a 5th order polynomial.

 ## Project Structure